statusline/statusline/README.md

  - [ ] Command API for creating output for different applications, for example tmux status...

-Only i3status avaulable.
+Only i3status available.
 It is built in.

  - [x] Config system